SCARED OF F E E L I N G?

 Fight or flight strategies aren’t as needed when we experience an internal sense of safety.
 Defenses such as blaming, externalizing, or impulsive discharge of anger (through words or behaviors) can be more successfully controlled, creating opportunities for happiness, instead of perpetuating all kinds of suffering.

 Learning to notice and tolerate our internal experiences is the key to healthy relationships with ourselves and others.
-If in the midst of an intense emotional experience we are able to remain relatively okay, therapists refer to this as “within the level of optimal arousal,” we have a chance to consciously choose how to respond.
+If in the midst of an intense emotional experience we are able to remain relatively okay, therapists refer to this as “within the level of optimal arousal.”
+We then have a chance to consciously choose how to respond.

-Did you know that therapy helps you to increase your ability to deal with painful emotions?
+How does therapy help you to increase your ability to deal with painful emotions?

-Therapy help us to increase our window of tolerance to intense emotions by providing us with a safe space (a relationship) where we are invited to take a close and honest look at our emotions instead of running away from them.
-In therapy, we learn that our feelings matter and that far from being something we have to get rid of, they are our allies that can help us to respond to difficult life events in ways that create wellbeing instead of dis-ease.
+Therapy modalities that combine “talk” and “present moment experience” work very well to help us increase our ability to tolerate painful emotions.
+Therapists work hard at providing a safe space (a relationship) where we are invited to take a close and honest look at our emotions and physical sensations associated with them.
+In the safety of the therapeutic relationship we can learn to befriend our feelings instead of running away from them.
+We learn, sometimes for the first time, that our feelings matter and that far from being something we have to get rid of, they are our allies.
+Feelings can help us to respond to difficult life events in ways that create wellbeing instead of dis-ease.